LostandConfusedStudent/Employee-Tracker/README.md

 ## Installation

-In the termainal, use the following commands:
+In the terminal, use the following commands:

 * `npm install node`
 * `npm install inqurer`
+* `npm install console.table --save`
+* `bower install console.table --save`

 ## Usage

+In the terminal, use the following command:
+* `node app.js`

 ## Demonstration